Awawdi/environment_variables/README.md

 *pip3 install python-dotenv*

 *   then create a .env file in the same directory as the Python file resides.
-*   Next, create a variable inside .env file like this: Name = value
+*   Next, create a variable inside .env file like this: Name = "value"
 *   Back into the code, I will import the library

 *from dotenv import load_dotenv*